jamesmwu/Personal-Website/README.md

 ### `npx eslint ./src --fix`

-Runs the linter blah blah blah
+Runs the linter on the src directory of the project.

 ### `npm run deploy`

 Publishes the deploy to GH pages.
-You can also use `$ npm run deploy -- -m "Deploy React app to GitHub Pages"` to specify a commit message.
+You can also use
+`$ npm run deploy -- -m "Deploy React app to GitHub Pages"` to specify a commit message.